Terms and conditions of Kersten UK Limited website usage

 Our website may contain links to enable you to visit other websites of interest easily.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 Controlling your personal information

-• if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or using our contact page.
-We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
+• If you have (previously) agreed to us using your personal information for direct marketing purposes, for example requesting our monthly newsletter, you may change your mind at any time by using the unsubscribe facility on every communication, writing to us at the registered office or using our contact us page.
+We will not sell, distribute or lease your personal information to third parties.
+We will not share your personal information with our suppliers or resellers or any other body unless we have your permission or are required by law to do so.